samWighton/samWighton.github.io/README.md

 #### Redis, Memcached

-Redis and Memcached are in use at Accelo and Sam works with them occasionally.
+Redis and Memcached are in use at Accelo to cache particular queries to other databases.
+Sam interacts with these in-memory databases when modifying permission logic of the core system.

 #### Dgraph